-School lunches are available for all students in grades 1 through 3 in the elementary schools.
-Parents should encourage students to eat healthy nourishing meals at lunchtime.
+School lunches are available for all students in full day Kindergarten, and grades 1 through [3 in the elementary schools.
+Parents/guardians should encourage students to eat healthy nourishing meals at lunchtime.
 Students may purchase a lunch from school or bring a lunch from home.
 Milk is available for purchase in the cafeteria.
 Soda or other carbonated beverages and/or glass containers are prohibited.
-Monthly school lunch menus are posted on the District website at www.slsd.org.
-Click on the 'School' and 'Lunch Menus' link.
+Monthly school lunch menus are posted on the District website at http://pa02209662.schoolwires.net/Page/12756 Click on the 'School' and 'Lunch Menus' link.

-Students may purchase lunch with cash or by using a POS (Point of Sale) account established for the student.-Parents may deposit money into a student's account by sending in cash or a check.
+Students may purchase lunch with cash or by using a POS (Point of Sale) account established for the student.-Parents/guardians may deposit money into a student's account by sending in cash or a check.
 Money can also be added to a student's account with a credit card by using the online payment system at EZSchoolPay.com, directions on how to do this will be provided.
 By using the POS system the student ID number will then be used to debit the account.